UniversityRadioYork/ADIPOSE/README.md

 `docker run -p PORT:PORT -d sequencer`

-where `PORT` is the port the app runs on, specified in `config.py`.
+where `PORT` is the port the app runs on, specified in `config.py` and the Dockerfile.

 ### Jukebox